estuary/flow/site/docs/concepts/derivations.md

 Each transformation independently reads documents from its source collection and tracks its own read progress.
-More than one transformation can read from the same source collection, and transformations may also source from their own derivation — enabling cyclic data-flows and graph algorithms.
+More than one transformation can read from the same source collection, and transformations may also source from their own derivation, enabling cyclic data-flows and graph algorithms.

-Transformations may be added or removed from a derivation at any time.
+Transformations may be added to or removed from a derivation at any time.
-This makes it possible to, for example, add a new collection into an existing multi-way join, or to gracefully migrate to a new source collection without incurring downtime.
+This makes it possible to, for example, add a new collection into an existing multi-way join, or gracefully migrate to a new source collection without incurring downtime.
-However renaming a running transformation is not possible: if attempted, the old transformation is dropped and a new transformation under the new name is created, which begins reading its source collection all over again.
+However, renaming a running transformation is not possible.
+If attempted, the old transformation is dropped and a new transformation under the new name is created, which begins reading its source collection all over again.